Post-Traumatic Stress Disorder and Clergy

-When a cleric has a flashback to a church fight the flash back is an instant, horrendous replay of the whole soul destroying event.
+When a cleric has a flashback to a church fight, the flashback is an instant, horrendous replay of the whole soul-destroying event.
 For most, it is worse than any acrimonious divorce or even a death in the family.
-After the stress created by the unfair treatment of the church they love a cleric is never the same.
-Post traumatic stress syndrome is devastatingly real yet never acknowledged or talked about.
-It is the cause of marriage breakup suicide and a host of personal problems in the lives of clergy.
+After the stress created by the unfair treatment of the church they love, a cleric is never the same.
+Post-traumatic stress syndrome is devastatingly real yet never acknowledged or talked about.
+It is the cause of marriage breakup, suicide, and a host of personal problems in the lives of clergy.

 As I look back over my 45 years of ministry I realize that there were three such ‘fights’ in my career.

 The first one was when I was a student minister and my supervising pastor almost ruined my career before it got started.
-He was a burned out, defeated old alcoholic with a reputation for chewing up young students but reason prevailed and I survived his imaginary complaints.
-That was my wakeup call but I missed it.
+He was a burned-out, defeated old alcoholic with a reputation for chewing up young students, but reason prevailed and I survived his imaginary complaints.
+That was my wake-up call but I missed it.

 Second, years later I got caught between two factions in a congregation in Toronto.
 I went to church bureaucrats for help.
-Instead of help I was immediately screwed big-time by Presbytery and conference staff.
+Instead of help, I was immediately screwed big-time by Presbytery and conference staff.
 The very people I went to for help, support and council did me in so swiftly I didn’t have time to do anything but run.
-Reading the tea leaves I resigned quickly and moved to another situation.
-Later I realized that even though I resigned and left these cowards had fired me.
-Oh I got away but make no mistake at the emotional level I was fired and devastated
+Reading the tea leaves, I resigned quickly and moved to another situation.
+Later, I realized that even though I resigned and left, these cowards had fired me.
+Oh I got away, but make no mistake at the emotional level I was fired and devastated

-A real knock ’em down fight erupted soon after I arrived at my new charge at Metcalfe now part of Ottawa.
+A real knock ’em down fight erupted soon after I arrived at my new charge at Metcalfe (now part of Ottawa).
 The local church clergy killer didn’t like my face.
 She had the ear of the local Presbytery jock that by then had heard the imaginary dirt on me from his pals in Toronto and I was dead meat; the old verbal blackball attack.

 As usual the procedural rules were made up as they went along with lots of secret meetings.
 Gossip and hearsay ruled.
 Every time I tried to find out the charges against me and who was making them I ran into the familiar refrain ‘Sorry we can’t tell you because of the rules of confidentiality.’
 Confidentiality is always used against the innocent!

-Fortunately for me before she could bring me down she got frustrated by the process as I fought back and transferred her membership to a neighboring congregation who had a corset kissing ‘keep ’em’ happy minister.
+Fortunately for me, before she could bring me down she got frustrated by the process as I fought back and transferred her membership to a neighboring congregation that had a corset kissing ‘keep ’em’ happy minister.
 Her leaving with her group of six crazy makers was enough to make me think I had won the lottery.
 I went on to have a happy fruitful 25 years in that pastoral charge.

 Now these examples hurt me but pale in comparison to the over 3000 tales clergy have shared with me since 1982 when I began the clergy abuse network.
 Reports from all traditions make my conflicts seem like small potatoes.
-But make no mistake I suffer clergy post traumatic stress syndrome like everyone else that has gone through a church fight.
-If you’re alive and serving, when the severe stress of a congregational conflict comes you will experience the same syndrome.
+But make no mistake, I suffer clergy post-traumatic stress syndrome like everyone else that has gone through a church fight.
+If you’re alive and serving, when the severe stress of a congregational conflict comes, you will experience the same syndrome.

 What Is Post Traumatic Stress Disorder?